zero-mstd/mav-z/README.md

 # Mastodon Archive Viewer (modified by slshyn 11/09/2020)
-A python script to take a mastodon archive and convert it into a human-readable webpage for viewing.
-Currently available as a python script or a hacky html file with some inline JS.
+A html script to take a mastodon archive and convert it into a human-readable webpage for viewing.
+Currently available as a hacky html file with some inline JS.

 # Features:
 ## original